BuildingSync/schema/proposals/2020/Add Simple Impact Analysis.md

 ## Overview

-This proposal is to add the `auc:SimpleImpactAnalysis` child element to the `auc:PackageOfMeasures` element.
-It also includes the suggestion that we move some of the direct children of `auc:PackageOfMeasures` into a new element `auc:ComplexImpactAnalysis`.
+This proposal is to add the `auc:SimpleImpactAnalysis` and `auc:CostCategory` child elements to the `auc:PackageOfMeasures` element.

 ## Justification